FAQs – Frequently Asked Questions

 Our address is 340 Glenmont Rd.
 River Falls, WI 54022

-What is the cost of the class Introduction to Horse Riding?
+What is the cost of the class Horse Riding for Adults?

-The cost of Introduction to Horse Riding is $460.
-It is comprised of four 2-hour classes which meet once per week for 4 consecutive weeks.
+The cost of Horse Riding for Adults is $520.
+It is comprised of four 2-hour classes which meet once per week for 4 consecutive weeks – 8 hours of instruction.

-How do I register and pay for the class Introduction to Horse Riding?
+How do I register and pay for the class Horse Riding for Adults?

-Can I continue to ride after completing the four weeks of Introduction to Riding?
+Can I continue to ride after completing the four weeks of Horse Riding for Adults?

 Yes.
-We offer intermediate and advanced classes if you would like to continue riding after completing the Introduction to Horse Riding class.
+We offer intermediate classes if you would like to continue riding after completing the Horse Riding for Adults class.

-What is the cost of intermediate or advanced riding lessons?
+What is the cost of Intermediate Riding lessons?

-Intermediate and advanced riding lessons are $460 per month if you ride 1x/week.
+Intermediate Riding lessons are $520 per month if you ride 1x/week.

 The cost is discounted if you ride more than once per week.